 |A scenic rock cut along the Hop River Trail, which extends from Manchester to Willimantic, is one of the appeals of this trail.|

-Rail Trails and Other Multi-Use Trails in Connecticut, Rhode Island and Eastern New York
+Rail Trails and Other Bicycle Trails in Connecticut

 The state has a series of shorter paved off-road trails, which are NOT rail trails.
-These include the 9.8 mile Charter Oak Greenway, which parallels I-84 and I-384; the 4.5 mile Windsor Locks State Park Trail, which follows a towpath along the Connecticut River; the Middlebury Greenway, which is essentially a 4.4-mile wide sidewalk paralleling Rt.
-64; the Quinnebaug River Trail; the 2.2 mile Derby and Ansonia Greenway/Riverwalks, built on a flood control dike, and a few other small trails in scattered locations across the state.
+These include the 12 mile Charter Oak Greenway, which parallels I-84 and I-384; the 4.5 mile Windsor Locks State Park Trail, which follows a towpath along the Connecticut River; the Middlebury Greenway, which is essentially a 4.4-mile wide sidewalk paralleling Rt.
+64; the Quinnebaug River Trail; the 2.5 mile Derby Greenway/Ansonia Riverwalk, built on a flood control dike, and a few other small trails in scattered locations across the state.

-Connecticut has two major natural surface trails: the 50 mile Airline Trail and the 20 mile Hop River Trail, both in eastern Connecticut.
+Connecticut has two major natural surface rail trails: the 50 mile Air Line Trail and the 20 mile Hop River State Park Trail, both in eastern Connecticut.

-In western Connecticut, there are two shorter natural surface trails: the Housatonic Rail Trail extends 10 miles through Trumbull, Monroe and Newtown, and the Larkin State Trail extends 10 miles from Naugatuck to Southbury.
+In western Connecticut, there are two shorter natural surface trails: the Pequonnock River Trail (which has some paved sections) extends about 16 miles through Trumbull, Monroe, Bridgeport, and Newtown, and the Larkin State Trail extends 10.7 miles from Naugatuck to Southbury.